Published on December 6th, 2012 | by Andrea Bertoli0

 Sarah Barber’s Top Health Tips for Pregnancy

 Maca is a Peruvian root vegetable that grows in the inhospitable Andes- and it tastes like caramel, malted deliciousness!
 Any plant that struggles to survive naturally becomes rich in nutrients and adaptogenic properties, and will help to nourish the body and enhance its ability to cope with changes.
 Maca can increase energy, help with adrenal function, and maintain a healthy libido!

 Maca is available in capsules, but also available powdered.
 Sarah recommends using half a teaspoon of the powdered form for breakfast cereals, porridge, yogurt or smoothies, working up to one or two tablespoons over a few weeks.
-You can also use in raw food treats like these Date Energy Bites.
+You can also use in raw food treats like these Date Energy Bites or this Maca Smoothie.

 Bee pollen is quite the super-food, full of protein, essential fats, vitamins and minerals.
 It’s particularly high in zinc (needed for healthy hormones) and vitamin B6 which good for baby’s immune and brain development.
 Just add a teaspoon to an energy drink or sprinkle on fresh fruit and yogurt for breakfast.